 - Coarsely ground pepper

 - Sprinkle salmon with salt.
 In a large nonstick skillet coated with cooking spray, heat oil over medium heat.
 Place salmon in skillet, skin side up; cook 4-5 minutes on each side or until fish just begins to flake easily with a fork.
 Remove from pan; keep warm.

 - In same skillet, combine water, vinegar, lemon juice and brown sugar.
-Bring to a boil; cook until liquid is reduced to about 1/3 cup.
+Bring to a boil; cook until liquid is reduced to about 1/3 cup, stirring occasionally.
 Serve salmon with sauce; sprinkle with pepper.
 Yield: 4 servings.

 "Not quite as flavorful as I had hoped, but still good."

 "Fast, easy, and tastes good, too!
 I used some of the sauce on a bed of rice, with a side of garden green beans and chopped red tomatos."

 "Moist & delicious.
 This really hits the spot for me."